 DESCRIBE SCHEMA command prints the DDL statements needed to recreate the entire schema.
-This is especially useful for dumping the schema in order to clone a cluster or restore from a backup.
+Use this command to dump the schema; you can then use the resulting file to clone the cluster or restore from a backup.

 Copies data from a table to a CSV file.

 COPY <table name> [(<column>, ...)]
 TO <file name> WITH <copy flag> [AND <copy flag> ...]